-- Based on user preferences and current installation's load conditions. - Master-slave relationship with floating master.
-Connection of up to 16 chargers possible.
+- Based on user preferences and current installation's load conditions. - Master-slave relationship with floating master. - INCH Home charging station can be a part of a cluster of two charging stations. - INCH Pro charging station: Connection of up to 36 charging stations possible.